DAVID EDGAR WALTHER IMPRESSIONIST: PASSIONATE DARK; DEEP NIGHT DREAMS

 by David Drummond.

-Zabelle Margosian was tge dance mistress.
+Zabelle Margosian was the dance mistress.
 The musicians included: Angelo Mammano, piano & Michael Rafferty, harp.
-To watch "Scrooge" please click on the crowd to the right:
+To watch "Scrooge" & follow the orchestral score, please click on the crowd to the right:

 Picture